billhimmelsbach/ok-to-be-sad/README.md

 + Livestamp jQuery Library for Timestamp Live Updates
 + UploadCare Media Uploading

 ### Installation Steps

-+ Clone this repository using this command in your terminal (you may want to fork and then clone if you wish to contribute):
++ Clone this repository using git clone in your terminal (you may want to fork and then clone if you wish to contribute):
 ```
 git clone https://github.com/billhimmelsbach/ok-to-be-sad.git
 ```